Content watched by Whocopied.me Skip to Content

 Carrot Feeding Details

-How many carrots can I feed my horse?
 All treats should be fed to horses in moderation.
 Horses notoriously have a sensitive digestive system and too much of certain foods can cause them severe gastrointestinal issues.
+Avoid feeding too many carrots in one day, because this could cause your horse to not eat their normal food, which is necessary for proper digestion.

 Feeding one to two carrots per day is recommended by the majority of horse owners.
-I would not feed more than 2 per day and it is helpful if you feed them at different times.
+I personally wouldn’t feed more than 2 large carrots per day, and it is helpful if you feed them at different times. (source)

 Horses are used to eating small meals throughout the day and breaking up the treats will help maintain their eating schedule.